-It sounds too good to be true: expert, personalized help with your Medicare choices, and it doesn’t cost you a dime.
-Many people are surprised to learn that working with a broker is completely free.
-Your monthly premium is the same whether you enroll directly with an insurance company or get guidance from a professional.
-So, how does it work?
-Health insurance brokers in California are paid a commission by the insurance company after they help you enroll.
-This means you get the benefit of their knowledge and support without any extra fees.
-It’s a way to get an expert on your side, ensuring you make an informed decision.
+Getting expert help with your Medicare choices sounds expensive, right?
+Here’s the surprising truth: it doesn’t have to cost you a dime.
+Working with professional California health insurance brokers is completely free.
+Your monthly premium is the exact same whether you enroll on your own or get guidance from a pro.
+So what’s the catch?
+There isn’t one.
+A health insurance advisor is paid a commission by the insurance company after they help you enroll.
+This setup gives you expert support without any extra fees, ensuring you make an informed decision with confidence.

 Key Takeaways